gma18/bd230_Final_Project/README.md

 # Big Data 230 Final Project

 ## Project Description
-This project attempts .
+This project attempts to determine if a stock can move independently of the mark.

 ## Data Source
-The data sources will be provided
+The data sources will be provided https://www.alphavantage.co/.

 ## Tools
 The tools used in this project are: